Ned Kelly – Death Mask

 “Kelly in the dock” – A sketch from life, printed in The Illustrated Australian News.

 Kelly and his gang gained publicity after committing armed bank robberies in Euroa and Jerilderie and after murdering a friend turned police informer.
 In a manifesto letter, Kelly denouncing the police, the government and the British Empire and set down his account of the events leading up to him becoming an outlaw.
 Demanding justice for his family and the rural poor, he threatened those who defied him, he ended with the words:

 Pursued by police, Kelly and his gang, dressed in self-made suits of metal armour and their bushranger careers ended in a final deadly confrontation with the police at Glenrowan, Victoria in 1880.
 All were killed except Kelly, who was wounded and captured.
 Despite thousands of supporters attending rallies and signing a petition for his reprieve, Kelly was convicted and sentenced to death by hanging.
-Kelly was hung at the Old Melbourne Gaol and his last words are famously reported to have been:
+Kelly was executed by hanging at the Old Melbourne Gaol, and his last words are famously reported to have been: